Travel Inspiration – Bernini: Sculpting in Clay

 Earlier this week I went to the exhibition Bernini: Sculpting in Clay at the Kimbell Museum of Art in Ft.
 Worth, Texas.
 Though I’ve been to Rome many times and I’ve seen many of Bernini’s real sculptures and fountains in their home environment, I was curious to see the clay models up close, at The Kimbell Museum, a beautiful space filled with natural light.

 Bernini is all over Rome.
-Even if you never stepped inside a church or museum, you can not possibly visit Rome and without seeing at least one fountain by Bernini.
+Even if you never stepped inside a church or museum, you could not possibly visit Rome and without seeing at least one fountain by Bernini.
 The guy was prolific and very successful, working for Popes and the nobility of the day.
 He’s often credited with Rome becoming known as a “city of fountains.”
-The most widely know of these fountains is the Fountain of the Four Rivers in Piazza Navona, a top tourist spot in Rome.
+The most widely known of these fountains is the Fountain of the Four Rivers in Piazza Navona, a top tourist spot in Rome.

 Born in Naples in 1598 to a father who was also a sculptor, Bernini was a natural.
 In a biography of Bernini, it is said that he carved a bust of stone when he was only 8 years old that was “the marvel of everyone.”
 Bernini died in Rome, in 1680, at the age of 81, after becoming one of the most influential artists of all time and transforming the look of seventeenth century Rome.